jbrose2/GenomicPrediction/README.md

-# Predicting Drought Tolerance from Genomic + Environmental Data (Demo)
+# Predicting Drought Tolerance from Genomic + Environmental Data

 This is a project that demonstrates an end-to-end workflow for genomic prediction in a crop context (here using synthetic data shaped like maize trials).
 It mirrors the kind of workflow